wehs7661/ensemble_md/docs/simulations.rst

 not present in both alchemical ranges, information like :math:`\Delta U^i=U^i_n-U^j_m` will not be available in either DHDL files and terms like :math:`\Delta g^i=g^i_n-g^i_m` cannot be calculated from the LOG files as well, which makes the calculation of the acceptance ratio technicaly impossible.
-(For more details about the acceptance ratio is calculated in different schemes for swapping, check the section :ref:`doc_mc_schemes`.)
+(For more details about the acceptance ratio is calculated in different schemes for swapping, check the section :ref:`doc_acceptance`.)
 After the swappable pairs are identified, the user can propose swap(s) using :obj:`propose_swaps`.
 Note that having multiple swaps proposed in one attempt is possible with :code:`n_ex` specified larger than 1 in the YAML file.
 In that case, :code:`n_ex` swaps will be drawn from the list of swappable pairs with replacement, so there is no upper limit for :code:`n_ex` and a recommended value is :math:`N^3`, where